AI Failures in the Eyes of the Downstream Developer: A First Look at Concerns, Practices, and Challenges: Discussion and Implications

 Therefore, research aimed at understanding the knowledge transfer gap between upstream AI researchers and regulators and downstream developers, and dissemination channels that can help bridge this divide would be valuable.
-Challenges related to knowledge dissemination should be investigated, as seen in prior studies on software engineering education that highlight difficulties in delivering relevant information to developers~\cite{fernandes2022devops}.
-Similarly, just as prior work has explored how failure stories can guide novice developers~\cite{anandayuvaraj2023incorporating}, investigating what types of AI safety or failure-related information are most helpful for downstream developers could inform the design of practical tools and interventions.
-Regarding automated tool supports, developing recommender systems or summarisation techniques that process up-to-date policy and research documentation could be a promising direction.
-For example, TaskNavigator, proposed by Treude \etal~\cite{treude2014extracting}, helps developers navigate software documentation based on different programming tasks.
-Similarly, such systems could provide targeted policy guidelines and highlight the most relevant evaluation and mitigation solutions based on users' queries about specific AI concerns at different stages of development.
-This approach could help standardise AI safety practices in the development of AI-based software.
+Challenges related to knowledge dissemination should be investigated, as seen in prior studies on software engineering education that highlight difficulties in delivering relevant information to developers~\citep{fernandes2022devops}.
+Similarly, just as prior work has explored how failure stories can guide novice developers~\citep{anandayuvaraj2023incorporating}, investigating what types of failure-related information are most helpful for downstream developers could inform the design of practical tools and interventions for achieving overall AI safety.
+Regarding automated tool supports, developing recommender systems or summarisation techniques that process up-to-date policy documentation and extensive risk databases, such as the MIT AI Risk Repository~\citep{mitAIRisk}, could be a direction for future work.
+For example, TaskNavigator, proposed by \citet{treude2014extracting}, helps developers navigate software documentation based on different programming tasks.
+Similarly, such systems could automatically extract and filter relevant risk items from comprehensive taxonomies based on users' queries about specific AI failures at different stages of development.
+This approach could help standardise failure mitigation practices and alleviate information overload for downstream developers to improve the overall safety of AI-based software.